Arezookhalili/Arezookhalili.github.io/_posts/2023-08-15-cnn-fruit-classification.md

 <br>
 # Growth & Next Steps <a name="growth-next-steps"></a>

 The proof of concept was successful, I had shown that I could get very accurate predictions albeit in a small number of classes.
-I needed to showcase this to the client, discuss what it was that made the network more robust, and then looked to test our best networks on a larger array of classes.
+I needed to showcase this to the client, discuss what it was that made the network more robust, and then looked to test my best networks on a larger array of classes.